Limited Memory

 What if you only have 9MB to archive your life?

-Limited Memory is a thought-provoking design project that challenges the impermanence of memory in an era of seemingly infinite digital storage.
+Limited Memory is an exploration that challenges the impermanence of memory in an era of seemingly infinite digital storage.
 By delving into the nature of memory degradation and questioning our dependence on digital archives, Limited Memory invites us to reevaluate our relationship with technology.

 Project Background: